 If you get up really early, you probably can beat the crowds.
-We arrived at Lake Minnewanka for our fishing outing and had the lake entirely to ourselves, but we also woke up at 6 am and were at the lake by 7:30 am.
+We arrived at Lake Minnewanka in Banff for our fishing outing and had the lake entirely to ourselves, but we also woke up at 6 am and were at the lake by 7:30 am.

 Follow Local Social Media Accounts

-Dig through the accounts and you’ll find the tourist hotspots as well as a few diamonds in the rough.
+Dig through the accounts and you’ll find the expected tourist hotspots as well as a few diamonds in the rough.
 They might be a little off the beaten path but well worth the walk.